A Bayesian Approach to Feedback Control for Hyperbolic Balance Laws: A Bayesian Boundary Feedback Method

-is a diagonal matrix of feedback parameters.
+Here, $U^{(p)}$ denotes the $p$-th characteristic component of the solution variable, obtained after local diagonalization near the stationary state.
+For diagonal systems, this notation coincides with the physical components of $\mU$.
+Here, $\kappa^{\,(p)}$ is the $p$-th component of the feedback parameters $\bm \kappa$.
 For clarity of presentation, we first describe the algorithm for a single scalar parameter $\kappa$ and omit the component index; the case of several parameters is treated in complete analogy.

 We are interested in those values of $\kappa$ for which the solution of the closed–loop system \eqref{1.1}, \eqref{2.1}, \eqref{2.2} satisfies an exponential decay estimate in $L^2(\Omega)$, in the following sense.